dcodev1702/azure_data_collection/README.md

 In order for data to be ingested correctly into a Log Analytics Custom Table there are a couple rules of the road that are in order.

-1. **DCR TABLE SCHEMA AND CUSTOM LOG TABLE SCHEMA HAVE TO MATCH (EXACTLY) IN NAME:TYPE**
+1. **DCR TABLE SCHEMA / TRANSFORM KQL AND CUSTOM LOG TABLE SCHEMA HAVE TO MATCH (EXACTLY) IN NAME:DATA_TYPE**
 2. **Log Analytics Workspace processes NDJSON by default, this is the optimal format and method to employ. </br>
    -- Ensure the LAST NDJSON object is followed by a NEW LINE otherwise it will NOT get ingested. </br>
    -- Azure Monitor Agent w/ custom logs will ingest NDJSON w/o any further modification. </br>
-   -- Sending NDJSON via REST API and code requires that EACH NDJSON Object will require square brackets -> "[$NDJSONObj]" in the body of the Rest API call </br>
+   -- Sending NDJSON via REST API requires EACH NDJSON Object to be wrapped as a 1D JSON Array -> "[$NDJSONObj]" in the body of the Rest API call! </br>
-4. **Standard JSON objects are not encapsulated as an entire string, they have to be in SINGLE LINE FORMAT.**
+4. **Standard JSON objects can be encapsulated as an entire string, however, it is best that they are in SINGLE LINE FORMAT.**
    -- Otherwise Log-A will drop the data at the door and you will ONLY see TimeGenerated, TenantId, and Table Type.
+      -- This is intentional by design and is Log Analytics way of telling you that your content is MALFORMED and DROPPED.
-5. **If Standard JSON is in it's free form, it will have to be encapsulated as a STRING IN ORDER FOR IT TO BE INGESTED PROPERLY!!!**
+6. **If Standard JSON is in its RAW form, it will have to be encapsulated as a STRING IN ORDER FOR IT TO BE INGESTED PROPERLY!!!**
    OTHERWISE, YOU WILL SEE NO DATA IN THE CUSTOM LOG TABLE.

 ---